machal/cssmine-content/content/transformations-2.md

 of a temporary web design phase.

-At first sight, Media Queries are the only things that help us tackle CSS3 responsive properties, but don't be fooled!
+At first sight, Media Queries are the only things that help us tackle CSS3 responsive properties, but don’t be fooled!
 From the responsive design point of view, almost every CSS property explained in the second part of this e-book is valuable.